peterjmanning/peterjmanning.github.io/projectPage.md

 [Home](README.md){: .btn .btn-primary }
 [Projects](projectPage.md){: .btn .btn-success }
 [About](about.md){: .btn .btn-info }
+---

-#### Here, you'll find my recent programming projects, involving work in data science, math, and software engineering.
+Here, you'll find my recent programming projects, involving work in data analysis, math, ML, and more.

-#### Click on a project to view more details, including code, images, and summaries.
+Click on a project to view more details, including code, images, and summaries.

 ---